publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch10/m__us_usc_t19_s2081.md

         (3) the proceeds from the undercover operation may be used to offset necessary and reasonable expenses incurred in such operation without regard to the provisions of [section 3302 of title 31][/us/usc/t31/s3302];

-        only upon the written certification of the Commissioner of Customs (or, if designated by the Commissioner the Deputy or an Assistant Commissioner of Customs) that any action authorized by paragraph (1), (2), or (3) of this subsection is necessary for the conduct of such undercover operation.
+        only upon the written certification of the Commissioner of U.S. Customs and Border Protection (or, if designated by the Commissioner the Deputy or an Assistant Commissioner of U.S. Customs and Border Protection) that any action authorized by paragraph (1), (2), or (3) of this subsection is necessary for the conduct of such undercover operation.

     (b) __Liquidation of corporations and business entities__